marcpaterno/spack_retreat/plan-for-standard-builds.md

 4. Bug fix PRs for old releases of LArSoft can be accepted for declared production releases of LArSoft only.
    A PR that fixes a bug in a production release of LArSoft will be merged into the bug-fix branch for that release only if the CI tests for the production release of LArSoft and the experiment passes, or the PR breaks no CI tests that passed immediately before the PR.
    Each experiment is expected to keep a branch in their own repositories for CI testing of bug fixes for each of the LArSoft production releases they use.

+## What will be built and tested for each LArSoft PR

+Each PR to a LArSoft repository will trigger a build of:

+1. the PR version of the code for that repository
+2. the development head for each LArSoft repository that has a compile or link dependency (either directly or transitively) on the repository being changed by the PR
+3. the development head of each active LArSoft experiment's repositories that have a compile or link dependency (either directly or transitively) on the repository being changed by the PR

+The  LArSoft repositories that do not have a compile or link dependency on the repository being changed will not be built.
+Instead, their most recent releases will be used in the build.

+Upon successful build of the above, the `ctest` test suite for each built repository will be run.

 # How we will organize Spack environments